zfatehi/The-Non-Programmer-s-Guide-to-Python/Lesson 3.md

 # Lesson 3

 Now that I've generally gone through how a `for` loop works, I can take a look at other loops and how they work.
-A `while` loop, which can take the place of a `for` loop, is much more specific than a while loop but can be made to the same thing.
+A `while` loop, which can take the place of a `for` loop, is much more specific than the 'for' loop but can be made to the same thing.

 From the last lesson, we created the `for` loop below to print out our list of movies: